MobilityData/mobility-database-catalogs/CONTRIBUTING.md

 ```

 ### Update a source file name
-You need to manually search for the JSON file you want in your fork, modify the file name, and modify the `latest.url` to match the new file name.
+You need to
+1. Manually search for the JSON file you want in your fork.
+For example, finding `ca-ontario-toronto-transit-commission-gtfs-732.json` in the `schedule` folder.
+2. Modify the file name.
+For example, updating the file name to `ca-ontario-ttc-gtfs-732.json`.
+3. Modify the `latest.url` to match the new file name.
+For example, changing `https://storage.googleapis.com/storage/v1/b/mdb-latest/o/ca-ontario-toronto-transit-commission-gtfs-732.zip?alt=media` to `https://storage.googleapis.com/storage/v1/b/mdb-latest/o/ca-ontario-toronto-ttc-gtfs-732.zip?alt=media`.

 ## Contributing operations
 To contribute operations to the mobility database catalogs, it is suggested that you follow the steps below.